RSS channel list

 The other widget you mentioned looks fine, however I favour a more VDR specific format.
 Didn't check the other projects license and availability of source code - maybe some things could be re-used.

-Updated by b.m.d over 1 year ago
+Updated by b.m.d about 2 years ago

 I changed the url in the original widget, however it did not work with both sets of patches.